neil8501/Pharmaceutical-sales-analysis-powerbi/README.md

 ***Table-3 : Proposed Solution***

 ### Exploratory Data Analysis (EDA) [pandas]
-To understand, be familiar with and check the sanity of the given data, the first step is EDA.
-This project's initial data exploration has been carried out using the `pandas` python package.
-Here, in general, we are checking...

  * Presence of any missing values
  * Any unusual value (outliers)
  * Incorrect values (e.g., sales column, we see -ve numbers)